1970s peasant revolts in Thailand: The growing income gap

 Source: News report in Prachtnippatai, 23 Jul 1974. quoted from Akira Takahashi, "Thailand: Growing Land Problems", in Z. M. Ahmadi, ed., Land Reform in Asia, Geneva, 1976, p.
 118.

 Thailand had not previously suffered from the runaway population growth found in most developing nations.
 The productivity of its soil, along with its external environment, combined with a non-existent political culture, based on the tenets of respect and love for a hereditary monarch, had the effect of creating political passivity in Thailand's rural population.
-But several policy changes enacted by the government had an adverse effect on rural Thailand, particularly during the period of open politics from 1973-1976.
+But several policy changes enacted by the government had an adverse effect on rural Thailand, particularly during the period of open politics from 1973 to 1976.
 The combination of a sudden uptick in Thailand's population along with the increasing scarcity of arable land led to increasing political and social conflict.

 Invariably, tenancy and debts increased among farmers, especially in the north and central plains.
 Though there was increased interaction between farmers and governmental officials due to improved infrastructure and the increasing presence of the government in the countryside, the nature of these interactions was frequently negative.
 Farmers were distrustful and over a period of time finally reached their breaking point.
 They turned to political action to make their grievances known to the government.
 In an era of more open politics, there were instances of petitions against land rents and demonstrations leading to the emergence of the Farmer Federation of Thailand (FFT).
 The FFT frequently clashed with the ruling elite in its attempt to improve the lives of the Thai farmers.